 Author Activity Diagrams

-Activity diagrams describe the functional flow behavior of an architectural system, used in early phases of system design to elaborate on end system goals.
+Activity diagrams describe the functional flow behavior of an architectural system.
+You can use activity diagrams in early phases of system design to elaborate on end system goals.
 To create an activity diagram, see Create New Activity Diagram.

 Use activity diagrams to conceptualize a system, visualize functional flow through actions or decisions, and understand how system components interact with one another.
-You can use activity diagrams to describe the behavior of systems as a transformation of inputs to outputs through actions that process token flows.

 You can allocate activity diagram elements to elements of a System Composer™ architecture model using the Allocation Editor to more fully describe your functional architectural design.
 For more information, see Design Architectures and Activity Diagram for Mobile Robot.